 Stress: Not a cause of eczema but can make symptoms worse

-The first FDA Registered, USDA Certified Organic Eczema Control treatment was created and is made by Forces of Nature in Sonoma California.
+The first FDA Registered, USDA Certified Organic Eczema Control natural treatment for eczema was created and is made by Forces of Nature in Sonoma California.
 Scientists formulated fifteen different medicinal plans to calm the skins response at a cellular level.
 User’s report a reduction in symptoms, and the frequency of the eczema outbreaks.